We are happy to announce that NEC will be awarding entrance scholarships for our winter 2024 program start

 NEC is offering scholarships for all certificate and diploma programs beginning in September 2023, for qualifying Indigenous Peoples.

 We work to build the Nations of Tomorrow.
 For over 55 years, NEC has provided quality education and a safe place for Indigenous learners.

 We work with Indigenous Nations and communities across B.C., by providing culturally appropriate programming that supports individuals in their spiritual, emotional, physical, and mental well-being while attending school.

-At Native Education College, we help Indigenous learners realize their potential in a supportive and cultural environment.
-Our certificate and diploma programs lead toward high-demand careers including health care, counselling, tourism, or administration.
-Students achieve success through learning practical skills with a hands-on approach.
+Indigenous learners realize their potential with our Certificate and Diploma programs which lead toward high-demand careers.
+Students achieve success through learning practical skills with a hands-on approach

 All NEC graduates are prepared to find professions related to their field of study and build network connections

 During your studies, NEC offers various resources and workshops which will benefit your learning process.

 NEC provides a culturally appropriate and supportive learning environment for Indigenous learners.
 Average class size of 15 students.

 Indigenous learners are our top priority.
 We seek resources and opportunities for scholarships and bursaries to finance the learning journey for students in need.